 - Historian of the Community - the entire recorded history of the town and its people is in her care.

-Chief Election Official: The Clerk supervises voter registration, oversees polling places, election officers, and the general conduct of all elections.
+- Chief Election Official - The Town Clerk supervises voter registration, oversees polling places, election officers, and the general conduct of all elections.
 The Clerk directs the preparation of ballots, polling places, voting equipment, voting lists, administers campaign finance laws, certifies nomination papers and initiative petitions, and serves on the Board of Registrars.
 The Clerk conducts the annual town census and prepares the street list of residents.

-Recording Officer: The Clerk records and certifies all official actions of the town, including Town Meeting legislation and appropriations, election results, Planning and Zoning Board decisions, and signs all notes for borrowing.
+- Recording Officer - The Town Clerk records and certifies all official actions of the town, including Town Meeting legislation and appropriations, election results, Planning and Zoning Board decisions, and signs all notes for borrowing.

-Keeper of the Records and the Town Seal: The Clerk keeps all official records of births, deaths, and marriages; provides certified copies of vital records and conducts genealogical research for members of the public and is responsible for maintenance, disposition, and preservation of municipal archival records and materials.
-The Town Clerk attests by signature and seal to bonds, contracts, bylaws, resolutions and any other documents requiring town certification.
-The Town Clerk administers the oath of office to all town officials, whether they are elected or appointed.
+- Keeper of the Records and the Town Seal - The Town Clerk keeps all official records of births, deaths, and marriages; provides certified copies of vital records and conducts genealogical research for members of the public and is responsible for maintenance, disposition, and preservation of municipal archival records and materials.
+The Town Clerk attests by signature and seals to bonds, contracts, bylaws, resolutions, and any other documents requiring town certification.

-Licensing Officer: The Clerk issues marriage licenses, business certificates (dba certificates), dog licenses, underground fuel storage registrations and raffle permits.
+- Licensing Officer - The Town Clerk issues marriage licenses, business certificates (dba certificates), dog licenses, underground fuel storage registrations, and raffle permits.

-Public Records Officer: The Clerk provides certified copies of vital records and is responsible for the maintenance, disposition, and preservation of municipal archival records and materials.
+- Public Records Officer - The Town Clerk provides certified copies of vital records and is responsible for the maintenance, disposition, and preservation of municipal archival records and materials.